Version 1.0

 Status: draft - technically complete, but might to be reformulated

-This profile concerns itself with how an public ecosystem actor can be identified and linked to a real world identity and how to protect anyone complying with this protocol from fraudsters impersonating official government institutions and VCs.
+This profile concerns itself with how a public ecosystem actor can be identified and linked to a real world identity and how to protect anyone complying with this protocol from fraudsters impersonating official government institutions and VCs.

 All underlying specifications referenced by the included standards are considered fully supported unless explicitly noted otherwise.